 There are over 15 different onsen scattered across the Niseko region alone.
 A good way to visit more than one is to get The Yumeguri Onsen Pass!

-The Yumeguri Onsen Pass can be purchased for 1,440 yen per person.
+The Yumeguri Onsen Pass can be purchased for 1,440/1,930/2,160 yen.
 This provides 3 tickets that can be used at 15 different onsens in the Niseko Area.
 The pass is valid for 180 days so you can use the pass at 3 different onsens or you can visit a single onsen multiple times.
-One ticket can also be used to visit the Arishima Museum in Niseko town.
+This is the best value for those looking to explore Niseko's many different onsen!
+The pass is available at most michi no eki road stations, but the three most convenient locations in the Niseko area are the Ski Japan Hirafu Office, the Niseko View Plaza, and the Kutchan Information Center.